SWittouck/LactoMiner/README/README.txt

   -h, --help            show help message and exit

   -c [COLUMNS COLUMNS ...], --columns [COLUMNS COLUMNS ...]
 			Specify column names that should be in the samples.csv file.
-It’s recommended you use a column that can identify the sample's place of isolation. replace spaces in column names by underscores.
+It’s recommended you use a column that can identify the sample's place of isolation.
+Replace spaces in column names by underscores.
 			Multiple column names can be used as input, separated by spaces.
 If the option remains unspecified the program will automatically search for the column names from a default list (see samples_SRA.csv).

-  --output output directory, -o output directory
+  --output output directory/filename, -o output directory/filename
                         Output directory, default is current working directory.
   --threads {1,2,4}, -t {1,2,4}
                         Amount of threads used for downloading runs from ncbi, default is 1.
 Note that whatever you choose for this command line option, dada2 (used for processing and classifying the .fastq sequences) uses all threads.
 			Multithreaded performance does not scale perfectly with the number of threads used, but for large queries the difference in runtime is significant.
   --keep directory, -k directory
 			Directory you want to store the downloaded fastq files.
 They will be deleted by default.
+  --database, -d directory/filename
+  			Specify the directory and filename of a costum database.
+By default it will used the database that comes with
+			this program (./DB/BigData.fa.gz).
+More info on the costum database can be found in the 'database' section.

 Output --------------